 “The great thing with Queen Zee gigs is that you never really know what’s going to happen.
 Sometimes we turn up and it’s absolute mayhem, and sometimes we turn up and people are ballroom dancing.
 You can’t predict it, and that’s what I love about it”

 It’s this unpredictability that drew me to the band in the first place.
-I saw them support Marmozets on the 2017 UK tour at The Garage, and I was blown away by their ability to get the crowd stirred up in to a mosh pit with their songs ‘Boy’ and ‘Fly The Pink Flag’.
-Their combination of pop-punk anthems and activist attitude has laid the foundations for a community of fans to unite and celebrate in style and safety when they attend Queen Zee gigs.
-I ask her whether fans approach Zee after shows.
+I saw them support Marmozets on their 2017 UK tour at The Garage, and I was blown away by their ability to get the crowd stirred up in to a mosh pit with their songs ‘Boy’ and ‘Fly The Pink Flag’.
+Their combination of punk anthems and activist attitude has laid the foundations for a community of fans to unite and celebrate in style – and safety – when they attend Queen Zee gigs.
+I ask Zee whether fans approach them after shows about this.

-I Zee that I saw a fan had posted a picture of a “sass or die” tattoo they’d had inked in honour of the band on the Queen Zee social media accounts.
-I then asked Zee about the flipside of this, the trolling they’ve experienced on the band’s posts on International Transgender Day Of Visibility (31st March).
-I ask if shouting back (which Zee always does) takes its toll, or do posts like the one about the tattoo make things easier to deal with?
+I tell Zee that I saw that a fan had posted a picture of the “sass or die” tattoo that they’d had inked in honour of the band on Queen Zee’s social media accounts.
+But for every loyal fan, there seems to be a troll.
+I ask about the trolling Zee experienced on the band’s posts about International Transgender Day Of Visibility (31st March).
+I ask if shouting back – which Zee always does – takes its toll, or do posts like the one about the tattoo make things easier to deal with?

 “Cis people will see these things online and be really shocked by that, but one of the main things for trans people is that you go through things like that every day anyway, it’s just not always online.
 I actually love people trolling, it’s my favourite thing.
 I know that I have offended them, and that my existence offends them – and I think that’s brilliant.
 I don’t want those people to like me, I don’t want them to come to our shows if they’re that bigoted.